Sodium tris(carbonato)cobalt(III)

-Sodium tris(carbonato)cobalt(III) is the inorganic compound with the formula Na_{3}Co(CO_{3})_{3}•3H_{2}O. The salt contains an olive-green metastable cobalt(III) coordination complex.
+Sodium tris(carbonato)cobaltate(III) is the inorganic compound with the formula Na_{3}Co(CO_{3})_{3}•3H_{2}O. The salt contains an olive-green metastable cobalt(III) coordination complex.
 The salt, a homoleptic metal carbonato complex, is sometimes referred to as the “Field-Durrant precursor” and is prepared by the “Field-Durrant synthesis”.
 It is used in the synthesis of other cobalt(III) complexes.
 Otherwise cobalt(III) complexes are generated from cobalt(II) precursors, a process that requires an oxidant.

 Synthesis

 An aqueous solution of cobalt(II) nitrate and hydrogen peroxide is added to a solution of sodium bicarbonate, leading to precipitation of the olive solid.
 The reaction also generates lots of oxygen due to the decomposition of hydrogen peroxide.
 The method is a modification of the synthesis of what has been described as “Co_{2}(CO_{3})_{3}”.